-(a) The Employer and the Union recognize the right of employees to work in an environment free from harassment and discrimination and agree that employees who engage in harassment and discrimination may be disciplined.

-(b) Harassment or discrimination means verbal or physical behaviour that is known or ought reasonably to be known to be abusive or offensive to another person, serves no legitimate work purpose, and may be discriminatory in nature, based upon another person's race, colour, national or ethnic origin, political belief, religion, marital status, family status, disability, sex, age, sexual orientation or conviction for which a pardon has been granted.
-Such behaviour could include, but is not limited to:

-(1) physical threats or intimidation;

-(2) words, gesture, actions, or practical jokes, the natural consequence of which is to humiliate, alarm or abuse another person;

-(3) distribution or display of offensive pictures or materials.

-(c) To constitute harassment or discrimination, behaviour may be repeated or persistent or may be a single serious incident.

-(d) Harassment or discrimination does not include actions occasioned through the exercising in good faith the Employer's supervisory rights and responsibilities.
+- (a) The Employer and the Union recognize the right of employees to work in an environment free from harassment, discrimination or bullying and agree that employees who engage in harassment and discrimination may be disciplined. - (b) Harassment, discrimination or bullying means verbal or physical behaviour that is known or ought reasonably to be known to be abusive or offensive to another person, serves no legitimate work purpose, and may be discriminatory in nature, based upon another person's race, colour, national or ethnic origin, political belief, religion, marital status, family status, disability, sex, age, sexual orientation or conviction for which a pardon has been granted.
+Such behaviour could include, but is not limited to: - physical threats or intimidation; - (2) words, gesture, actions, or practical jokes, the natural consequence of which is to humiliate, alarm or abuse another person; - distribution or display of offensive pictures or materials. - (c) To constitute harassment, discrimination or bullying behaviour may be repeated or persistent or may be a single serious incident. - (d) Harassment, discrimination or bullying does not include actions occasioned through the exercising in good faith the Employer's supervisory rights and responsibilities.